Tuzosdaniel12/ReadMe-Generator/README.md

 ## Description

-This app creates a proffesional README file
+This app creates a professinal readme file

 ## Installations

-`npm i -y` `npm install inquirer` ` node index.js`
+`npm i -y` `npm intall inquirer` `node index.js`

 ## Contributing

-clone repo and update code, then review for acceptence
+clone from repo and update code, after it will be review for acceptence [REPO](https://github.com/Tuzosdaniel12/ReadMe-Generator)

 ## User-Story